thatrobotguy/ABB_IRB_1600_Setup/README.md

 If you do not want to use `hostname -I`, you can run `ifconfig` and look for `inet addr: xxx.xxx.xxx.xxx` to set the address.
 Make sure to run `source ~/.bashrc` in all open terminals once that is all done.
 If you want an official explanation to what these variables are doing, [check out this link.](http://wiki.ros.org/ROS/EnvironmentVariables)

+You now need to git clone [this repository](https://github.com/ros-industrial/industrial_core) for the core functionalities of ros-industrial.

 # MoveIt!
 Installation

 Next, you will want to go to the [link provided here](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/trac_ik/trac_ik_tutorial.html) and run the `sudo apt-get install xxxxxxx` commands.